Skip to main content

 Free to use.
 Runs in your browser.

 Enter your annual salary to see your hourly rate, or vice versa.
-Based on a standard 37.5-hour UK working week or customisable hours.
+Based on a standard 37.5-hour UK working week and 5.6 weeks statutory holiday, or enter your own figures.

 Enter salary to find hourly rate